attack-on-compilers/studious-java/README.md

 ## Report

-Instructions .pdf file ('report') to execute can be found in: "/doc".
+Instructions file [report](./doc/report.pdf) to execute the compiler can be found in `/doc` directory

 ## Team Members: